Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 Schedules must be justified and supported by evidences; they must be either direct client requirements or direct consequences of client requirements.
 If the requirements document did not contain justifications or supporting evidences, then both must be provided here.

-Identifed dates for key project deliverables:
+Identified dates for key project deliverables:

 **Architectural prototype**
-The architectural prototype will be comeplete by 18 June 2020.
+The architectural prototype will be complete by 18 June 2020.

 **Minimum viable product**
-The minimum viable product as defined in part 1.3.2 of this document will be completed by 4 June 2020.
+The minimum viable product as defined in part 1.3.2 of the Project Requirement document will be completed by 4 June 2020.

 **Further releases**
 Further releases will occur up until the final prototype release, scheduled for the 1 October 2020.